MKS310/datalabnotes/index.markdown

 <img src="/assets/cloud2_1.png" alt="Card Color Word Cloud" />

 My family and I love playing Magic the Gathering, so I created this project for a final exam for an Unstructured Data Analysis Class during my Master's degree program.
 The goal was to analyze the deck structure of the tournament decks in the current "meta" (a term used to describe the current cards in popular use).
 I also wanted to analyze the text on the cards since MTG card narratives contain a lot of interesting Fantasy-genre descriptions.

+The project required scraping and structuring my own dataset from popular websites.
+I processed the raw data into a JSON format and enriched it using the official Magic the Gathering API.
+Then I applied NLP to the text on the cards and did some exploratory data analysis of the card and deck metadata.

 <li><a href="https://github.com/MKS310/MTG-Web-Scraping/blob/master/README.md">Magic The Gathering Web Scraping and Natural Language Processing Project</a></li><br>